willfliaw/BaseResponsiveSite/README.md

 This repository contains a responsive website template designed to serve as a starting point for building adaptable and mobile-friendly sites.
 The structure follows best practices in modern web development, with modular and scalable CSS, simple HTML organization, and space for JavaScript enhancements.

-The goal of this template is to streamline future website projects by providing a reusable foundation.
-Over time, it will evolve to reflect improved coding patterns and responsive design techniques.
+This template is themed around a vibrant burger-focused design, inspired by a street/fast food market aesthetic.
+The project is based on a tutorial I followed, available [here](https://www.youtube.com/watch?v=MYFgtnKMDp4&t=6s).
+The goal of this template is to provide a reusable foundation for future food-related (or not) website projects.

 ## Project Overview